 “Your husband needs you to help him leave this place with dignity.
 He needs this time to know his daughters and for them to know him.
 Now is not the time to mourn.
 You will go home and figure out where to go for support, help and strength… and you have a window of time right now to find those supports.
 Friends, family and professionals can all help you to plan, cope and do this the best you can.
 Don’t you dare fall apart now.”

 These were awfully harsh words and I don’t really know where they came from.
 She smiled through her tears and hugged me, thanking me for helping her see what needs to be done.
-She stood back and gestured her hands in a sweeping motion as she realised that I’m also at a neurologist’s office, and she asked if I was also experiencing the death of a loved one.
+She paused as she realised that I’m also at a neurologist’s office, and she asked if I was also experiencing the death of a loved one.
 This question was a bit unnerving because I had been wondering whether Rose was dying and I suddenly wondered whether I actually was living the same nightmare as this lady.
 But this very moment was not about me and I replied: “No, I have no experience in this stuff at all.”
 Twelve months have now passed since I hugged that stranger in the hallway and I often think of her and wonder how she coped with her husband’s death.

 Naturally, Rose has had her dark times, but she continues to hold her head high through every single disappointment.
 We haven’t had screaming moments like the lady in the neurologist’s hallway, we’ve just gone from one step to the next.
 At each set back Rose simply renegotiates her physical boundaries and gets used to the adjustment.
 Hers isn’t a story of death – just of a different life.
 She has a disability parking sticker for the car but refuses to use it unless absolutely necessary.
 She is yet to find her niche in the working world but she forges forward, trying everything possible – just to see how she goes.

 Like her sister, this girl is my little miracle.